GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPerInterpreterGIL.rst

 Python version requirements
 ---------------------------

-Per-interpreter GIL requires Python 3.12 or later built with the default GIL-enabled configuration.
+Per-interpreter GIL requires Python 3.12 or later.
 On older Python versions the directive is accepted but logs a configuration-time warning and has no effect; sub interpreters continue to share the process-wide GIL.

-On free-threaded Python builds (PEP 703, ``Py_GIL_DISABLED``) there is no GIL at all, so the directive is also a no-op.
-A configuration-time warning is logged in that case as well.
+A free-threaded Python build (PEP 703) does not by itself prevent the directive from working. mod_wsgi defaults to running with the GIL enabled even on free-threaded builds, so per-interpreter GIL applies normally unless free-threading has been opted in for the process via :doc:`WSGIFreeThreading`.
+When free-threading is active in the process, ``WSGIPerInterpreterGIL`` is a per-interpreter no-op (there is no GIL to allocate per interpreter); a warning is logged at sub interpreter creation time.

 C extension compatibility
 -------------------------